NerdyCeltic/ESP32-BME280-AppInventor/README.md

 I want to make it so the ESP32 will do two way bluetooth communication.

-This is just the first step into an end project to be able to display items on a<br> screen and be able to manipulate them from my phone.
+This is just the first step into an end project to be able to display items on a<br> screen and be able to manipulate them from my phone.<br>
 ////////////////////////////////////////////////////////////////////////////////<br>

 XIAO ESP32 SPI Pinout